Handle and Convert Dates

 Converts Microsoft® Excel serial date number to MATLAB serial date number.

-For more information, see Convert Between Datetime Arrays, Numbers, and Text (MATLAB).
+For more information, see Convert Between Text and datetime or duration Values.

 A date can be a character vector composed of fields related to a specific date and time.
 There are several ways to represent dates and times in several text formats.
 For example, all the following are character vectors represent August 23, 2010 at 04:35:42 PM: